FAQs for Just Roughin' It

 How far in advance should I plan a hiking and backpacking trip?

-For all of our trips, we advise that you plan your hiking or backpacking trip at least five months in advance because many areas we offer trips require permits, which are limited and go on sale 4-6 months prior to your trip date and will sell out the first day of sale.
+For all of our trips, we advise that you plan your hiking or backpacking trip at least five months in advance because many areas we offer trips require permits, which are limited, go on sale 4-6 months prior to your trip date and will sell out the first day of sale.
 You also want to ensure we have space for your trip on our calendar.
 However, if you cannot plan your trip that far in advance, there are many occasions where we do have spaces left for certain trips and dates so we will try to accommodate your requests the best we can.
 Also, if you do not see a trip or dates on our calendar that you are looking for, give us a call and we will try to find something that will work for you.

 Do remember, planning in advance also allows you time to train for your trip.